The Role of Feature Interactions in Graph-based Tabular Deep Learning: Implementations from literature

 This section contains implementation details of the \gtdl models that are evaluated in \cref{sec:analysis}.
 In the following \cref{sec:tg_details,sec:ince_details,sec:ft_details,sec:fignn_details}, each first paragraph explains what kind of graph is learned, and where and how this is used by the original authors.
-In any following paragraphs per subsection, we discuss any adaptations we made to make the learned graph structures compatible with our discussion and implementation.
+In the subsections, we discuss the adaptations we made to make the learned graph structures compatible with our discussion and implementation.

-\paragraph{Notation details.} We use $N$ for the number of samples, $L$ as the number of layers in the network, $H$ as the number of Transformer heads, and $p$ as the number of features.
-To indicate values that are ranging between $0$ and $1$, we define the set $\RRone$ as:
+\paragraph{Additional notation.} We use $N$ for the number of samples, $L$ as the number of layers in the network, $H$ as the number of transformer heads, and $p$ as the number of features.
+To indicate values that are ranging between zero and one, we denote the corresponding set as $\RRone$.

 \paragraph{Interpreting the attention map as a weighted adjacency matrix.} For most methods (\ft, \tg and \fignn), the learned graph comes from averaging the attention map $a \in \RRone^{N \times L \times H \times p \times p}$ over the samples, layers, and heads.
 This attention map is normalized with softmax across the last dimension.
 We note individual values from the attention map as $a_{ilhjk}$, where $i$ is the sample index, $l$ is the layer index, $h$ is the head index, and $j,k$ are the feature indices.
 So the average attention map is $a_{jk} = \frac{1}{N \times L \times H} \sum_{ilh} a_{ilhjk} \in \RRone^{p \times p}$.